WoodMac: 6 Cleantech Startups to Watch

 -

-Mysa Smart Thermostats (also DBA Empowered Homes) has a smart wi-fi controlled thermostat for electric baseboard heaters, the first of its kind.
+Mysa Smart Thermostats (also DBA Empowered Homes) has a smart Wi-Fi-controlled thermostat for electric baseboard heaters, the first of its kind.

 -